-Rachael Goodall practises exclusively in the field of family law with a particular emphasis on cases involving financial provision.
+Rachael Goodall practises exclusively in the field of family law, with a particular emphasis on cases involving financial provision after divorce, dissolution or separation.
 She is also instructed in private law children cases.

-She lives on the outskirts of the New Forest and is married with two young children.
-She enjoys running, cooking and the outdoors.
+Rachael lives on the outskirts of the New Forest and is married with two young children.
+She enjoys running (having completed 4 marathons), cooking and the outdoors.

 Add this expertise to your shortlist

 Rachael’s main area of practice is in this field and her expertise covers financial remedies on divorce or dissolution, cohabitation/co-owner disputes under the Trusts of Land and Appointment of Trustees Act 1996 and financial provision for children under Schedule 1 of the Children Act 1989.
 Most of her cases feature at least one of the following factors:

 - Large pension funds, particularly military or other public sector pensions

 - Non-matrimonial property